Tips For Growing The Best Tasting Strawberries

 - Before Planting– make sure the soil is fairly loose down to eight inches to allow roots to establish.
 For each strawberry plant, dig a hole deep and wide enough to fit the roots.
 Planting depth is very important when planting strawberries.
 You want the crown of the plant to be sitting just on top of the soil.
 If you cover the crown, you are likely to get crown rot, and if you plant too high the roots will not take hold.

 - For June-bearing strawberries– use a matted Row System for plant spacing.
 The idea is that your plants will produce runners to fill in the empty spaces between your original plantings.
 The bareroot plants should be spaced 18-24” apart.
-Learn more about the matted row system here.

 - For everbearing and day-neutral varieties– use the hill system or hedgerow system.
-You can learn more about them here.

 - Sun– Strawberry plants love FULL SUN.